What to do if you have symptoms of COVID-19

 There are a number of steps you will need to follow if you have tested positive for COVID-19:

-Self-isolate for seven days
+Self-isolate for five days

 If you have tested positive for COVID-19, you will need to continue to self-isolate, which means staying in your room and avoiding contact with other people.